skylight-hq/skylight.digital/_blog_posts/josh_dorothy_interview.md

 **Chris Cairns: What have you worked on so far?**

-**Josh Dorothy:** Right now I'm actually a contractor at United States Citizenship and Immigration Services (USCIS).
+**Josh Dorothy:** Right now I'm actually a contractor at U.S. Citizenship and Immigration Services (USCIS).
 I'm providing DevOps support as part of Skylight's engagement with USCIS, after which I'll be joining Skylight full-time.

 **Chris Cairns: What was most surprising to you about joining Skylight?**